Divco Milk Truck History

 The longevity of the Divco Model U can be credited to its original design team from 1937.
 The truck's exterior design is still pleasing, some have even called it "cute".
 Today, there is an enthusiastic market for vintage Divco milk trucks.

-Restorer's Note: The mid-1960's and later models with Ford engines are much easier to find and repair than the older models with Continental or Hercules engines.
+Restorer's Note: The mid-1960's and later models with Ford engines are easier to find and repair than the older models equipped with Continental or Hercules engines.

 Read: Classic American Trucks